 Medicines Assessment Advisory Committee

-The Medicines Assessment Advisory Committee (MAAC) is a technical advisory committee established under section 8 of the Medicines Act 1981 to advise the Minister of Health on the risk-benefit profile of new medicines.
+The Medicines Assessment Advisory Committee (MAAC) is an independent, technical advisory committee established under section 8 of the Medicines Act 1981 to advise the Minister of Health on the risk-benefit profile of new medicines.

 - To consider applications for the Minister's consent or provisional consent to the distribution of a new medicine referred to the Committee under section 22(2) of the Medicines Act 1981.